-Directed Study or Research 0.5 unit

-BUSI 4409

-Directed Study or Research 0.5 unit
+Directed Study or Research BUSI 4409

-Directed Study or Research Prerequisite: open to seniors in the Bachelor of Business Administration program who have obtained the approval of the department
+Prerequisite: open to seniors in the Bachelor of Business Administration program who have obtained the approval of the department

 An alternative to traditional coursework in which students plan their own syllabus, in consultation with the supervising professor.
 Students should choose their topic and apply for departmental permission before the term in which they want to take this course.